Frequently Asked Questions

 Bazel does exceptionally well in very specific environments, for very specific use cases, but it is not a general-purpose CI/CD framework.

 For these reasons, Bazel is often run in conjunction with Earthly, rather than instead of it.
 Here is an example of how to do that in the Earthly repository on GitHub.
-In particular, the combination of Bazel and Earthly Satellites (or self-hosted Earthly remote runners) allows Bazel’s cache to be saved on the remote runner and be instantly available on the next build.
+In particular, the combination of Bazel and Earthly Satellites (or self-hosted Earthly remote runners) allows Bazel’s cache to be saved on the remote runner and instantly available on the next build.
 This can make Bazel executions in CI very fast.

 One of Bazel’s use cases is managing builds for a monorepo setup.
 For this use case, there is some overlap with what Earthly can do.
 Here are some key differences between the two: